-Trion® T120 BGA324 Development Kit-Install a composite driver for this board.
+- Trion® T120 BGA324 Development Board-Install a composite driver for this board. - 钛金系列 Ti60 F225 Development Board-Install separate drivers for interfaces 0 and 1.

 When working with OpenOCD on Windows, you need to install the libusbK driver as described in the following sections.